Koncsi/BlackHole/README.md

 # BlackHole
-Computer Graphics Homework (2015), Budapest Institute of Technology and Economics
+Computer Graphics Homework (2015), Budapest University of Technology and Economics